Introducing Supportive - Profiles in your Gmail Learn more

 print(json.dumps(result, indent=2))

-If you wanted to narrow this down further, there are additional parameters you can use, for example, adding the following:
+If you wanted to narrow this down further, there were additional parameters you could use, for example, adding the following:

 'past_company_linkedin_profile_url': 'https://www.linkedin.com/company/stripe',